ProjectAdam95/mini-project2/README.md

 - Semantic HTML: Must use semantic HTML elements and proper indentation.
 - CSS Variables: Use CSS variables to maintain clean and reusable values for a color scheme.
 - Responsive Layout: Use flexbox and media queries to create a responsive grid layout.
-- Card-like Layout: Each CSS snippet should have a card-like layout with the CSS syntax wrapped in an HTML <pre> element.
+- Card-like Layout: Each CSS snippet should have a card-like layout with the CSS syntax wrapped in an HTML "pre" element.
 - Highlight on Click: Each CSS snippet can easily be highlighted for copying on click using the CSS user-select property.
 - Background Color: Must incorporate a background color using a CSS linear-gradient function.
 - CSS Transition: Must incorporate a bit of animation using the CSS transition property.